 Instructions

-- Put all of the ingredients EXCEPT THE ICE into a cocktail shaker and shake vigorously for about a minute
+- Put all of the liquid ingredients into a cocktail shaker.

-- Strain the liquid and egg white foam into 2 cocktail glasses, and garnish with rosemary sprigs if using
+- Strain the drink into 2 cocktail glasses and garnish with rosemary sprigs if using

 - Serve immediately